 Originally it was suggested(not known, but suggested) that the virus that causes COVID-19 is mainly transmitted through contact with respiratory droplets rather than through the air.
 It appears to be both though.
 The new coronavirus (SARS-CoV-2) is a respiratory virus which spreads primarily through contact with an infected person through respiratory droplets generated when a person exhales, coughs or sneezes.
 These droplets land on objects and surfaces around the person.
 The aerosolized virus has been shown to last in the air for 3 hours.
 The virus has also been shown to be able to last for quite an extended time on things like metal or plastic objects.
 It lasts a shorter time on cardboard.
 Research finds the virus can last up to 72 hours on stainless steel and plastic.
 Other people then catch SARS-CoV-2 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch SARS-CoV-2 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
-This is why it is important to stay more than 1 meter (3 feet) away from a person who is sick and people are being told currently to stay 5 feet from everyone.
+This is why it is important to stay more than 6 feet from everyone.
 It is important that everyone practice good respiratory hygiene.
 For example, sneeze or cough into a flexed elbow, or use a tissue and discard it immediately into a closed bin.
 It is also very important for people to wash their hands regularly with either alcohol-based hand rub or soap and water.
 Although some people will tell you that masks do not help, I disagree.
 Masks and even eye protection can be helpful to keep from getting this virus if you are in close contact with people who may be infected.
 It is even better if the infected person wears a mask while around other people.

 Close contact is the most likely way to get this virus.
-Staying a five feet away from people will help ensure a decreased chance of it spreading to you.
+Staying a 6 feet away from people will help ensure a decreased chance of it spreading to you.